This review assessed the utility of yoga as a treatment for control of epilepsy.

-Epilepsy is a disorder where recurrent seizures are caused by abnormal electrical discharges in the brain.
+Epilepsy is a disorder in which recurrent seizures are caused by abnormal electrical discharges in the brain.
 Most seizures can be controlled by antiepileptic drugs but sometimes seizures develop which are resistant to those drugs.
-People may also wish to try non drug treatments such as yoga.
+People may also wish to try non-drug treatments such as yoga.
 Between 25% and 40% of people with epilepsy treated with AED have uncontrolled seizure, experience adverse effect from medication, suffer from stigmatisation and have a higher degree of psychiatric disorders as compared with people with other chronic illnesses.
 For those who have epilepsy and related problems it is important to develop, evaluate, and implement a complementary treatment model in the everyday treatment of epilepsy.

-We searched the Cochrane Epilepsy Group Specialized Register (16 May 2011), the Cochrane Central Register of Controlled Trials (CENTRAL Issue 2 of 4, The Cochrane Library, 26 March 2015), MEDLINE (Ovid, 1946 to 26 March 2015), SCOPUS (1823 to 9 January 2014), ClinicalTrials.gov (26 March 2015), the World Health Organization (WHO) International Clinical Trials Registry Platform ICTRP (26 March 2015), and also registries of the Yoga Biomedical Trust and the Research Council for Complementary Medicine.
+We searched the Cochrane Epilepsy Group Specialized Register (26 March 2015), the Cochrane Central Register of Controlled Trials (CENTRAL, The Cochrane Library, 26 March 2015), MEDLINE (Ovid, 1946 to 26 March 2015), SCOPUS (1823 to 9 January 2014), ClinicalTrials.gov (26 March 2015), the World Health Organization (WHO) International Clinical Trials Registry Platform ICTRP (26 March 2015), and also registries of the Yoga Biomedical Trust and the Research Council for Complementary Medicine.
 In addition, we searched the references of all the identified studies.
 No language restrictions were imposed.

 The following study designs were eligible for inclusion: randomised controlled trials (RCT) of treatment of epilepsy with yoga.
 Eligible participants were adults with uncontrolled epilepsy comparing yoga with no treatment or different behavioural treatments.